6639835/X-Plane-KeyboardInput/CONTRIBUTING.md

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior through the channels outlined in the Code of Conduct.

+## 🔒 Security Policy

+Security is a top priority for this X-Plane plugin.
+Please review our [Security Policy](SECURITY.md) for:
+- Supported versions and security update policy
+- Security best practices for users and developers
+- Vulnerability reporting process and responsible disclosure guidelines
+- Plugin-specific security considerations

+**Important**: Never report security vulnerabilities through public GitHub issues.
+Use the private reporting process outlined in the Security Policy.

 ## 🤝 How to Contribute

 We welcome contributions in various forms: